ugns/undergrid-hugo-site/content/post/matter-of-time/index.md

 # that might be intended to block requests from certain clients could also end
 # up blocking replies from your own upstream servers.

-# By default, exchange time with everybody, but don't allow configuration.
+# By default, exchange time with everybody, but do not allow configuration.
 restrict -4 default kod notrap nomodify nopeer noquery limited restrict -6 default kod notrap nomodify nopeer noquery limited